You are here

 Number of skylights: Thirteen (oculus plus twelve). [top]

 Thickness of exterior walls: Also variable, from 13.5" at the northeast front to 27" in the parlor side walls.
 Most of the exterior of the house is covered by red brick with limestone mortar. [top]

 Square footage of living area: About 11,000 square feet, including the cellars below the house, but not including the pavilions or rooms under the terraces. [top]

-Percentage of original window glass shown in the house today: About one-third of the window glass is original. [top]
+Percentage of original window glass shown in the house today: About one-tenth of the window glass is original. [top]

 Number of fireplaces: There are eight fireplaces and two openings for stoves on the main floor of the house. [top]

 When was the house built?
 Construction began in 1769 according to Jefferson's first design, which was completed (except for porticoes and decorative interior woodwork) when he left for Europe in 1784.
 Work on a new design for remodeling and enlarging the house began in 1796 and was complete by 1809. [top]

 - 1769 First bricks made and construction begun

 - 1770 Jefferson moved into the completed South Pavilion